not-only-code/Simpletooltip/readme.md

 ### v1.3.0 (15.06.2014)

-* added grunt/npm install/compile system
+* added npm, grunt and bower in order to automatize and build all scripts
 * new: parameters.
 You can pass some parameters to adjust size, border, colors, animation, arrow size, etc.
 * new: color schemes.
 4 default configurations you can customize: dark, gray, white, blue.
+Add your own color scheme.
 * tweak: arrow images are removed, now are css based
 * tweak: change style system, use .less instead .css
 * tweak: files restructured